-Woke up at 4:30 and thought once about beginning the hike.
+Woke up at 4:30AM and thought once about beginning the hike.
 Just once.
-Fell back asleep and woke at 6:30.
-Boots on the ground at 6:50.
+Fell back asleep and woke at 6:30AM.
+Boots on the ground at 6:50AM.
 The goal was to make Little Sister and then head for the main crest.
-Next, continue north as far as 10,681.
-From there I would head west along the ridge to Foss Mountain.
-Drop off Foss and hike back to Mud Springs.
+Next continue north as far as Peak 10681.
+From there, I would head west along the ridge to Foss Mountain.
+Drop off Foss Mountain and hike back to Mud Springs.

 From Mud Springs, I hiked up the gentle ridge shown below.
-The goal was to thread the space between the two sets of cliffs near the top.
+The goal was to thread the space between 2 sets of cliffs near the top.
 Once past this point, a rocky ridge leads to the lower slopes of Little Sister.
 At the end of the ridge, I came across what looked like a rusty gold pan.
 Decided to hang it in a tree marking the route up Little Sister.

 Heading north off Big Sister, Peak 10737 was next.
 The idea of calling it Little Brother just seemed fitting.
 For me, having a moniker to remember a peak is just easier to remember and talk about than a number.
 Having Big Sister stand between both Little Sister and Little Brother was in keeping with the family theme already in place.
 Those who know [my son] Ben might agree.
 On the ridge, I passed this interesting rock.
 A large slab of limestone sits balanced on an outcropping.
 How in the world?

 Two views of Rust Peak along the way.

 The next destination was Peak 10681.
 It was the most impressive of the enchainment.
-Yet, I was without another name.
+Yet I was without another name.
 I took several images of this peak.

-Heading east now, I made for the long west ridge in the above photo.
+Heading east now, I made for the long West Ridge in the above photo.

 Looking back at the route, I made these images:

-Coming out of the canyon I was impressed by this very thick oasis.
+Coming out of the canyon, I was impressed by this very thick oasis.

-I began the long walk over the foothills back to Mud Springs.
+I began the long walk over the foothills and back to Mud Springs.
 Often following faint roads or stepping through sagebrush, I headed south.
 The hike was punctuated by several lush areas fed by small springs.
-Although barely a trickle this time of year, the areas were surprisingly verdant.
-I did see five more mountain goats on the upper foothills and counted myself lucky to come across such magnificent animals.
+Although barely a trickle at this time of year, the areas were surprisingly verdant.
+I did see 5 more mountain goats on the upper foothills and counted myself lucky to come across such magnificent animals.

 The rolling foothills pushed my total elevation gain to over 7,300 feet and the distance to 12.97 miles.
-Finally I saw the green line of Cedar Run Creek in the far distance.
+Finally, I saw the green line of Cedar Run Creek in the far distance.
 I had rationed my 3 liters of water to just make it back to the truck and was motivated to reach the cooler and down a cold Mountain Dew Kickstart and a protein drink.

-Reaching the car at 5:40 p.m. gave me plenty of time to make it to Mud Lake and order a Hawaiian pizza before the pizza joint would close at 8:00 p.m.
+Reaching the car at 5:40PM gave me plenty of time to make it to Mud Lake and order a Hawaiian pizza before the pizza joint closes at 8:00PM.
 Perfect timing and a perfect day.

-Finally, [I] had a rare optical experience driving across the desert.
+Finally, I had a rare optical experience when driving across the desert.
 Artists and photographers are keenly aware of different changing light temperatures from dawn to dusk.
 For example, Monet was a master of seeing the light for what it is.
 Most people never have the optical experience of seeing the light because of an overriding auto white balance in the brain.